 Karin – “You are welcome all over the place in Malmö”

 Back on our bikes, the next stop on our queer Malmö tour is Folkets Park, right in the heart of the city.
 “We are at Folkerts Park, [which means] the park of the people which is one of my favorite spots in the city”, says Karin, our lesbian local we met at the place where the annual Pride Parade usually ends up in one big outdoor party.
 “It is a perfect place in Malmö because of the music, food, and you can meet people in the middle of the city.”
-We totally agree.
+We strongly agree.
 The atmosphere was perfect with thousands of queer people and their allies gathering in the park, dancing in front of the performing artists on stage, and just celebrating their day together with a rainbow flag in their hands.
 We cannot imagine a better spot for that in Malmö.

 On other days, Folkets Park is a very popular green recreation space where you can relax with friends or family.
 In the middle of the park, we find Sallys Café, a small take-out café that serves Fika.
 Fika is what the Swedish call lunch or a snack break around lunchtime.
 Actually, if we are not mistaken, you can have a Fika the whole day.
 It just means coffee with friends and something sweet or savory.
 Actually, you can find many places like that, friendly, welcoming and open-minded, around the city be it close to the water or one of the many parks around the city.
 “I love that the whole world is represented in Malmö, all different countries and people.
 You can find good food, and it is a very open city.”
 That also means that for many locations and events throughout Malmö, the LGBTQ+ community is very much integrated and accepted within Malmö’s society.